percona/pxb-docs/docs/howtos/recipes_xbk_inc.md

-# Making an Incremental Backup
+# Make an Incremental Backup

 Backup all InnoDB data and log files - located in `/var/lib/mysql/` - **once**, then make two daily incremental backups in `/data/backups/mysql/`